The largest gothic palace in the world, the Papal Palace embodies the power of the church in Europe during the 14th century.

 Visitors can take a break from the tour to climb to the Terrasses des Grands Dignitaires to enjoy the view while drinking coffee or having a snack (from April through October).
 The top of the Tour d’Angle features a wonderful view of the surrounding countryside and the city.

 This open-air landing, or loggia, is the courtyard of the Great Chapel.
 This is where the Holy Father blessed the crowd gathered in the main courtyard.
 The doorway of the Great Chapel is the largest carved ensemble of the Palace.

 The Escalier d'Honneur

-In 1346, construction began on the Grand Staircase of Honor serving the Great Chapel.
+In 1346, construction began on the Grand Staircase of Honor serving the Great Chapel from the Court of Honor.
 The staircase is wide and flanked by rooms that serve as guard posts.